 Of course, if you can make room in your fridge for a snack basket and/or you feel like your kiddo won’t get distracted by the other items in the fridge, here are some awesomely healthy chilled snack basket ideas!

 - hard boiled eggs

 - sliced bell pepper and/or cucumber with dip

 - carrot and/or celery sticks with nut butter

-- raw “bites” (I like to make these Carrot Cake Batter Bites or Nut-Free Coconut Chocolate Chip Cookie Bites)
+- energy “bites” (I like to make these Carrot Cake Batter Bites or Nut-Free Coconut Chocolate Chip Cookie Bites)